FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 Relevant Lower Bound is the MLRsearch term that addresses this problem.

+# Requirements Language

+{::comment}

+    MB5: Move after the intro

+    VP: Ok.

+    MK: OK.
+    MK: Moved.

+    VP: Currently the "intro" is quite long, so moved after "problems" now so this is situated closer to Specification.

+{:/comment}

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14, [RFC2119] and [RFC8174] when, and only when, they appear in all capitals, as shown here.

+{::comment}

+    The two references have to come one after another to avoid boilerplate nit, but the xml2rfc processing (web service) is buggy and strips rfc2119 brackets.
+    Luckily, having this comment here avoids the bug and creates correct .xml file.

+    VP: DONE: Verify the .txt render is still ok.

+{:/comment}

+This document is categorized as an Informational RFC.
+While it does not mandate the adoption of the MLRsearch methodology, it uses the normative language of BCP 14 to provide an unambiguous specification.
+This ensures that if a test procedure or test report claims compliance with the MLRsearch Specification, it MUST adhere to all the absolute requirements defined herein.
+The use of normative language is intended to promote repeatable and comparable results among those who choose to implement this methodology.

+{::comment}

+    VP: TODO205: Mention conditional requirements if not clear from usage.
+    For example, RFC 2544 Trial requirements must be either honored or deviations must be reported.

+{:/comment}

 # MLRsearch Specification

-MLRsearch Specification provides the technical definitions needed for evaluating whether a particular test procedure complies with MLRsearch Specification.
+This chapter provides all technical definitions needed for evaluating whether a particular test procedure complies with MLRsearch Specification.

 Some terms used in the specification are capitalized.
 It is just a stylistic choice for this document, reminding the reader this term is introduced, defined or explained elsewhere in the document.
-See [Index ](#index) for list of such terms.
 Lowercase variants are equally valid.

+This document does not include a stand-alone "Terminology" section.
+Instead, each term is defined where it is first introduced, immediately followed by the relevant methodology guidance.
+Sections titled "Terms" contain these paired definitions and methodology for multiple terms, while other sections present methodological guidance that is not tied to a single term.

 {::comment}

+    VP: DONE: Explain there is no separate list for terminology, subsections under "Terms" sections are terminology items, packaged together with related requirements and discussions.

+    MK: Edited.
+Reworded to avoid repetition of subsections and such.
+        Should read better now.

+{:/comment}

+{::comment}

+    VP: TODO206: Should we explicitly mention that the table of contents also acts as a terminology list?

+{:/comment}

+{::comment}

-    [MB47]: Please move this to the terminology section where we can group all conventions used in the document.
+    MB47: Please move this to the terminology section where we can group all conventions used in the document.

-    [VP]: Ok.
+    VP: Ok.

-    [MK]: There is no terminology section per se in this document.
+    MK: There is no terminology section per se in this document.
 See my note to your comments in the Requirements Language section.